choria-io/website/blog/content/post/2021/12/07/aaa_improvements.md

 Choria supports a distributed authentication model as well as a centralised model using our Choria AAA Service.
 A Puppet user uses the distribution method by default.

+In distributed mode every client has a certificate, signs his request with it and the certificate becomes the identity.
+The servers will verify using their RPC Authorization system if that certificate (id) can perform an action.

+In the centralised setup each client do not have a certificate but it has a JWT token obtained from a sign-in service often using `choria login`.
+The JWT holds the identity, policies, permissions and more.
+The AAA Service signs requests using its certificate allowing clients to publish signed requests.
+Effectively the signing step gets outsourced to a trusted 3rd party.
+Before signing a request a policy is evaluated on the AAA Service to determine if the request should be allowed.

 The AAA Service [was introduced in 2019](https://choria.io/blog/post/2019/01/23/central_aaa/) and we've improved on it in 2020 by allowing [a client certificate free operation](https://choria.io/blog/post/2020/09/13/aaa_improvements/).

 The Certificate Free operation was a big win, however it came at a considerable cost of requiring additional Choria Brokers to take client connections.